This pane clears float!

 Dr. Mittie N. Den Herder began her position as Provost and Vice Chancellor for Academic Affairs in 2010.
 In this role, she serves as the chief academic officer of the university, responsible for the oversight, development, and implementation of programs, curricula, and policies that support the academic mission of UW-Platteville.
 Den Herder previously served as the dean of the College of Liberal Arts and Education at UW-Platteville.
 She earned a Bachelor of Science from University of Southern Mississippi, a Master of Arts from the University of Illinois, and a Ph.D. in speech communication from the University of Florida.

-Robert G. Cramer was named Vice Chancellor for Administrative Services in 2012 and oversees Human Resources, Facilities Management, Financial Services, Internal Audit, Campus Planning, Office of Information Technology, Media Technology Services, Auxiliary Services, and Campus Police.
+Robert G. Cramer was named Vice Chancellor for Administrative Services in 2012 and oversees Human Resources, Facilities Management, Financial Services, Internal Audit, Campus Planning, Information Technology Services, Media Technology Services, Auxiliary Services, and Campus Police.
 Cramer began at UW-Platteville in 2007 as assistant chancellor for Administrative Services.
 He previously worked as administrator of the division of State Facilities for the Wisconsin Department of Administration.
 He earned his undergraduate degree from Alma College in Alma, Mich., and master’s degrees in public policy, and administration and economics from UW-Madison.

 Dennis Cooley was appointed Assistant Chancellor for University Advancement in 2003.
 In this position, he oversees the division of University Advancement, which includes the UW-Platteville Foundation, Alumni Services, and University Information and Communications.
 Prior to this appointment, Cooley served as director of University Relations and the UW-Platteville Foundation.
 He earned his Bachelor of Science in Communications from UW-La Crosse.